-GAUSS Srl (Group of Astrodynamics for the Use of Space Systems, GAUSS Srl (Gruppo di Astrodinamica per L’Uso dei Sistemi Spaziali Srl) is a limited liability company based in Rome carrying on the more than ten-year-old tradition of the Scuola di Ingegneria Aerospaziale in the field of microsatellites and evolving from a merely didactical dimension to an innovative company reality.
+GAUSS Srl (Group of Astrodynamics for the Use of Space Systems, GAUSS Srl (Gruppo di Astrodinamica per L’Uso dei Sistemi Spaziali Srl) is a limited liability Company based in Rome, carrying on the more than ten-year-old tradition of the Scuola di Ingegneria Aerospaziale in the field of microsatellites and evolving from a merely didactical dimension to an innovative company reality.

 The Company, founded in 2012, originated from the University research group, GAUSS, established at the Laboratory of Astrodynamics of the chair of Applied Astrodynamics held by Professor Filippo Graziani from 1978 to 2010.

 The Professor has carried on didactics and trainings alongside the traditional teaching (mainly focused on the theory and the development of the individual technical capabilities) such as methodologies aiming at developing synthesis planning abilities and able to put into practice what they learned from their studies in a group work, a must in the industrial and research activities.
-This company benefits from the experience gained by its founder Professor Graziani, member of the International Academy of Astronautics, in over thirty years of activity at the School of Aerospace Engineering of the University of Rome “Sapienza” and that of the two co-founders and his former students, Chantal Cappelletti e Mauro Pontani.
+Hence, this Company benefits from the experience gained by its founder Professor Filippo Graziani, member of the International Academy of Astronautics (IAA), in over thirty years of activity at the School of Aerospace Engineering of the University of Rome “Sapienza” and that of the two co-founders and his former students, Chantal Cappelletti e Mauro Pontani.
 The current group includes a number of permanent collaborators, some young graduates and consultants for the various themes of space systems.

 GAUSS prepared and launched UniSat-5 (November 2013), UniSat-6 (in June 2014) and TuPOD (December 2016).
 UniSat-7 is planned to be launched in 2019-2020.